Bipolar Disorder Treatment and Support

 Don't be a passive patient.
 Taking an active role helps in your recovery.
 Before an appointment, read about bipolar disorder and its treatment.
 Go in with questions.

-Some people are hesitant to go to a doctor because they're afraid of being forced to take medication.
-That won't happen; your doctor won't make you do anything.
+Some people are hesitant to go to a doctor because they're afraid of being forced to take medication. unless you're imminently endangering your safety, that won't happen; your doctor won't make you do anything.
 He or she will advise you, and together you will look at available treatment options.

 Whatever you decide, delaying a discussion with a doctor isn't a good idea.
 We know that untreated bipolar disorder is likely to get worse.